 - Garden design.

 Name the person and/or organization that will take responsibility for garden upkeep.

 - A picture of the project location as it currently exists.

 - Written approval from the location’s owner if the applicant is not the owner.

 Submit Your Proposal

-Send a paper copy with all attachments to Laura Cole, 1511 Thames Drive, Lexington, KY 40517.
+- Send a paper copy with the project location picture to Laura Cole, 1511 Thames Drive, Lexington, KY 40517.

-Members of the grant committee are prepared to offer support and advice, when asked, prior to submission and throughout the project period.
+Members of our Wild Ones Board are prepared to offer support and advice, when asked, prior to submission and throughout the project period.
 They will also continue to be available for consultation about the management of the garden after completion.
-Please email Beate Popkin [email protected] with questions.
+Please email Dale Epperson at [email protected] for questions.